ronaldosvieira/gym-locm/README.md

 - `RuleBasedBattleAgent`: battles like Baseline1 from the Strategy Card Game AI competition.
 - `MaxAttackBattleAgent`: battles like Baseline2 from the Strategy Card Game AI competition.
 - `GreedyBattleAgent`: battles like Greedy from Kowalski and Miernik's paper <a href="#kowalski2020">[1]</a>.
-- `MCTSBattleAgent`: battles using a MCTS algorithm (experimental).
-Takes a `time` parameter that determines the amount of time, in milliseconds, that the agent is allowed to "think".
 - `NativeDraftAgent`: battles like an AI player developed for the original LOCM engine, whose execution command is passed in the constructor (e.g. `NativeBattleAgent('python3 player.py')`).